 - The manufacturing process is adequate to preserve the drug’s identity, strength, quality, and purity; and

-- The drug’s labeling is truthful and non-misleading.
+- The drug’s labeling is truthful and not misleading.

-For a drug to be used in food-producing animals, FDA’s approval process also ensures that food products, such as milk and beef, from treated animals are safe for people to eat.
+For a drug intended to be used in food-producing animals, FDA’s approval process also ensures that food products, such as milk and meat, from treated animals are safe for people to eat.

 FDA’s role does not stop after the agency approves an animal drug.
 As long as the drug company markets the animal drug, the agency continues to monitor: